 WeCode24 is the brainchild of founder Rachel Jafta and programme developer Abraham Coetzee.

 Rachel is a professor of economics at Stellenbosch University, a director of Naspers and the chairperson of Media24.
 She has been responsible for initiating a number of successful social development programmes which work to establish future economic opportunities for South African youth.

 Abraham is a software developer and educator, whose passion lies in enabling individuals to truly understand the world around them, and to change it for the good.

 The first pilot of WeCode24 ran in 2018 in 4 schools in the Western Cape, focused on in-person learning through coding clubs and workshops.
-In 2019 funding from Naspers and Media24 was approved to develop an online learning platform that would complement the in-person programme and reach a greater number of learners.
+In 2019 funding from Naspers was approved to develop an online learning platform that would complement the in-person programme and reach a greater number of learners.
 The outbreak of COVID-19 delayed the implementation of the new programme, which has since begun rolling out in 2021.

 Find out more about our sponsors and partners: